 - Anti-Love Song: Plenty, including "Now He's Gone" and "Imagine You Were Mine".
 The latter is a Stalker with a Crush song.

-- Author Existence Failure: "Please Don't Release This Song"
+- Author Existence Failure: Invoked in "Please Don't Release This Song", about John Lennon's posthumous career.

 - Black Comedy: A lot of his comedy songs seem to be about death.
 Often real deaths.
 "Rock'N'Roll Hall of Death" is about a museum dedicated to how rock stars died ("We got Mama Cass's sandwich box and Brian Jones's flippers"); "Auto-Erotic Asphyxiation" is about people who hanged themselves, and whether they were attempting this ("Did they wanna die?
 There's no way of knowing/They couldn't tell if they were coming or going").